wilfredchen/personal-website-template-backend/readme.md

 pip install djangorestframework
 ```

-If you want to use mysql instead of
+If you want to use mysql instead of sqlite

 ```
 pip install mysqlconfig